FREQUENTLY ASKED QUESTIONS – FAQ

 Mobilization is a low amplitude “slow” movement typically used to retrain movement, restore natural joint range, stretch and elongage structures, and free tissues.
 It could be described as “gently moving a body part through its normal range”.
 This is often used before or after an adjustive maneuver, or can be used by itself.
 While a joint may “release” during a low velocity mobilization, it does not then become a manipulation, even though partial correction may occur.
 Mobilization is performed along very specific joint or tissue planes.

 Ahh, Self Adjusting or self manipulation.
 Can you do it?
 Unfortunately, no. This is probably my most Frequently Asked Question.
 First of all, a skilled adjustment is highly technical, very specific, and is performed for a very specific reason – which does not require “getting a pop”.
 “Pops” are nice, but they are mostly irrelevant.
-What are you specifically “adjusting”, anyway?
-When a chiropractor adjusts a motion segment, we know exactly what we are contacting – and why; we know exactly how much to move (and not to move), when to apply the brakes, exactly what result we want to produce, what the implications are of the release, and what is going to be required next.
-Most people are thinking it’s a “pop” that feels better – it isn’t, it’s the relative movement or balancing.
+And what are you specifically “adjusting”, anyway?
+When a chiropractor “adjusts” a motion segment, we know exactly what we are contacting – and why; we know exactly how much to move (and not to move), when to apply the brakes, exactly what result we want to produce, what the implications are of the release – and what is going to be required next.
+Most people are thinking it’s a “pop” that feels better – it isn’t – it’s the relative movement or balancing.
 Relative to what, right?
 Do you know what I am referring to?

 Doctors of Chiropractic also know “when not to do it”.
 I encounter people all the time who self-manipulate joints sometimes multiple times a day, every day.
-Sometimes, just for fun.
+Sometimes, even – just for “fun”.
+Really?
+Hmmm.
 Can you imagine what would happen to your body if you went to a chiropractor twice a day, every day?
 Hyper-mobilization or even injury could result, even from a proper adjustment performed too often.
-People sprain themselves all the time before coming in to me (or they get sprained in a “bear hug” by an over-zealous companion…).
+People sprain themselves all the time and end up coming in to me (or they get sprained in a “bear hug” by an over-zealous companion…).
 Or, they create a monster of a hyper-mobilized slack suspension that tweaks itself in an out on a dime, with all sorts of muscular implications; this is not “fun”, in the long run, please believe me.
 I mean – you can do it, if you must – but I will see you in the clinic after a while and it’s hard to back the hypermobility out of the system.

 Further, there are the mechanics of “self manipulation” to be considered.
-The chiropractic adjustment proceeds from a slack position “gapped” position, and is fast, brief and shallow.
+The chiropractic adjustment proceeds from a slack, “gapped” position, and is fast, brief, shallow and limited.
 Most chiropractic adjustments involve “gapping” a joint – requiring lift.
 Lift is not really possible when you are performing it on yourself… you can typically only “jam down”.
 Also, when a person self-manipulates, they typically wind everything up as tightly as possible, and then torque even farther – hoping something in there will make a noise, and maybe it will feel better.
 Once cranked beyond that endpoint, the momentum of this action will predictably overstretch the support tissues of the most vulnerable joint every time – not even necessarily the problem joint.
 Twisting and pulling and jamming your neck and head into certain positions can also twist vascular structures making you vulnerable to stroke.
 There are even people that I won’t adjust manually, out of concern that they have put themselves into a high-risk category.